-Choosing the floor plan is one of the most impactful decisions ahead of you when you’re building a home or adding a home extension.
+Choosing the floor plan is one of the most impactful decisions ahead of you when you’re building a home or adding a home extension [Extension Guide].
 Your building plan affects everything from the budget you’re going to need to the overall feel of your future home.
 So, how do you choose the right house extension plans?

 First of all, look out for any restrictions that may apply to your block.
 Environmental concerns, historical value of certain areas, landscape preservation etc. can all complicate obtaining a planning permit and starting a big construction project.
 Additionally, the residential development code requires that your property “respects neighbourhood character”, which can also shut down some house extension plans from the get go.